pssolanki111/polygon/docs/Async-Streaming.rst

 -------------------

 Once you have a stream client, you MUST subscribe to streams before you start the main stream loop.
 Note that you can alter your subscriptions from other coroutines easily even after starting the main stream loop.
 See subscriptions methods below this section to know how to subscribe to streams.

-AFTER you have called your initial subscription methods, Now you have two ways to start the main stream loop.
+AFTER you have called your initial subscription methods, you have two ways to start the main stream loop.

 Without using the built-in reconnect functionality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~